mattermost/docs/source/administration/config-in-database.rst

 With configuration in the database enabled, any changes to the configuration are recorded to the ``Configurations`` table.
 Furthermore, ``ClusterSettings.ReadOnlyConfig`` is ignored, enabling full use of the System Console.

-Note that environment variable overrides remain fully supported, and will no longer be written back to the configuration when a change is saved.
+Note that environment variable overrides remain fully supported using the configuration in the database, and will no longer be written back to the configuration when a change is saved, but will be written to the database instead.

 Troubleshooting